Club Pucará

-Club Pucará is an Argentine sports club based in the Burzaco district of Greater Buenos Aires.
+Club Pucará is an Argentine sports club based in the Burzaco district of Almirante Brown Partido in Greater Buenos Aires.
 Pucará is mostly known for its rugby union and women's field hockey teams.
-Other activities hosted by the club are gymnastics and swimming.
+Other activities hosted by the club are cricket, gymnastics and swimming.

-The rugby union team currently plays in Top 12, the first division of the Unión de Rugby de Buenos Aires league system.
+The rugby union team currently plays in Primera A, the second division of the Unión de Rugby de Buenos Aires league system.

 History

 Club Pucará was founded in 1943 by young players that had left Gimnasia y Esgrima de Buenos Aires (GEBA) as a result of several disagreements with the managers of that club.
 Pucará was founded in the Burzaco district of the Greater Buenos Aires.

 During the 1952 Ireland rugby union tour of South America, Pucará defeated the Ireland national rugby union team 11-6.

 Since then, many Pucará players have gone on to be selected for the Argentina national team.
 Originally just a rugby club, Club Pucará has developed a competitive field hockey section in recent years.